Chrisch2410/RoboND-Rover-Project/README.md

 1    0.0    0.0    99.66999    85.58897  0.000236  56.82556 -4.337589e-07
 2    0.0    0.0    99.66999    85.58897  0.000236  56.82556 -3.314796e-07

+following code create a list of images filepaths.
+I have printed the first value for a check.

 ```python
 csv_img_list = df["Path"].tolist()  # Create list of image pathnames